arifuddinatif/face-emotion-recognition/README.md

 Our model shows accuracy of 61% on validation set and 90% on train set.

-To access weblink please click on this link(Heroku): https://face-emotion-recognition-webap.herokuapp.com/

-To access weblink please click on this link(streamlit share): https://share.streamlit.io/sajalsinha/facial-emotion-recognition/main/app.py
+To access weblink please click on this link(streamlit share): https://share.streamlit.io/arifuddinatif/face-emotion-recognition/main/app.py

-If unable to access, a video named Sample.mp4 has been upload in repository.
+If unable to access, a video named Sample.mp4 has been upload in my teammates repository.
 Please feel free to have a look.

 link of Video : https://github.com/SajalSinha/Facial-Emotion-Recognition/blob/main/Sample_Local.mp4

-Colab working Video Link: https://github.com/SajalSinha/Facial-Emotion-Recognition/blob/main/colab-sample-2.mp4

 **Live face and emotion detection can be easily done with the help of our model.**